 Tooth Damage Caused by an Improper Bite

 Right now, you may be worried if braces have bad effects, but you should be more concerned about what an improper bite does to your teeth and mouth.
 A misaligned bite puts a strain on your jaw that can lead to symptoms such as tooth grinding and clenching at night that actually wears down your teeth.

-People with severe over or under bites may also notice that their teeth sometimes hit together with the wrong way.
-When this happens, you may find that your teeth begin to chip or develop cracks along the outside enamel.
+People with severe over or underbites may also notice that their teeth sometimes hit together in the wrong way.
+When this happens, you may find that your teeth begin to chip or develop cracks along with the outside enamel.